chloeavoustin/next-algolia/SETUP.md

 NEXT_PUBLIC_ALGOLIA_INDEX_NAME=products
 ```

+⚠️ **Security Note**: These variables are prefixed with `NEXT_PUBLIC_` so they're accessible in the browser.
+Only use search-only keys, never admin keys.

 ### 4. Algolia Index Structure

-Your Algolia index should contain products with the following structure:
+Your Algolia index should contain records with the following structure:

 ```json
 {